Rayanworkout/Cabmaster-VTC-public/README.md

 Documents can also be generated through admin panel.

-The website is fully responsive.
+The website is fully responsive and available both in english and french.

 ### Security